kemitchell/irs-form-1023/schedule-b.md

 #### 5

 Has a state or federal administrative agency or judicial body ever determined that you are racially discriminatory?
-If “Yes,” explain.
+If "Yes," explain.

 - [ ] Yes